hakavlad/tird/README.md

 - This is random-looking data.
 - Its size.

-The ciphertext size and its location are hidden.
+The ciphertext size and its location within the cryptoblob are hidden.

 <details>
   <summary>&nbsp;<b>Show more detailed scheme</b></summary>